warengonzaga/awesome-thirdweb/README.md

 - [The Public Lock Contract](https://thirdweb.com/unlock-protocol.eth/PublicLock) - The Public Lock Contract is a membership contract from Unlock Protocol.
 This contracts lets you create recurring subscriptions, tickets, certifications.
 - [Rental NFTs](https://thirdweb.com/doubledev.eth/ERC4907) - ERC-4907 facilitates the efficient implementation of rentable NFTs.
 - [ERC-721 Community Stream](https://thirdweb.com/flairsdk.eth/ERC721CommunityStream) - Allows you to create a token stream to equally distribute any tokens (Native, ERC20, etc) to holders of a specific ERC721 NFT collection.
+- _Have a community contract release?
+Submit now!_

 ## 🧰 Tools

 - [The thirdweb Art Engine](https://github.com/warengonzaga/thirdweb-art-engine) - The forked version of HashLips Art Engine with better features and compatibility with thirdweb.
 - [Hashlips Art Engine](https://github.com/HashLips/hashlips_art_engine) - Create generative art by using the canvas api and node js.
+- _Have a community tool for thirdweb?
+Submit now!_

 ## 📚 Resources

 - [TW Demo Asssets](https://github.com/saminacodes/tw-demo-assets) - Different assets use for demo projects at thirdweb.
 - [NFT Dummy Assets](https://github.com/warengonzaga/nft-dummy-assets) - Making test NFT deploment easier by providing dummy NFT arts with metadata.
 100% compatible with thirdweb platform.
+- _Have a community resources for thirdweb?
+Submit now!_

 ## 🎓 Tutorials